Stratosphere-Studios/777-300ER/README.md

 **СDU Сode**

 Thanks for reading!
 The соde to unlоck the flight instruments is "BOEING".

-## **Installation**
-Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Сode" button, then click "Download Zip".
-This version gets updated frequently.
-Then extract the aircraft folder and move it to your X-Plane aircraft folder as with any other aircraft.

-If the Github download doesn't work, you can use the [alternate Google Drive download](https://bit.ly/Strato777_alt_download_GDrive).
-This version lags behind the Github one.

-We suggest using Github Desktop to keep the aircraft updated without needing to redownload it every time.

-### **Windows**
-You'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft if your computer doesn't have it.
-(It probably already does!)

-Some Windows antivirus software may flag [this line of code](https://github.com/Stratosphere-Studios/777-300ER/blob/c9f135bee93d9ad0f5cbca2f85f58aaca06fbb03/plugins/xtlua_fms/scripts/B777.30.xt.simconfig/B777.30.xt.simconfig.lua#L205C11-L205C11) as malware.
-This is a false positive and you should add it to your antivirus's exceptions.
-This 777 uses a built-into-Windows program called mshta.exe to display a popup when first loading the aircraft and when aircraft configurations are reset.
-Some people may use mshta.exe maliciously but in our case it is simply for notifications.
-This project is fully open source and anyone may check the source code if he/she wishes.
-We are working on a workaround for this.

-### **Mac**
-The 777 is currently incompatible with macOS.
-Mac compatibility will be coming soon.
-~~MacOS will block the xtlua aircraft plugin (which is used by other add-ons too) if it hasn't been whitelisted before.
-To whitelist it, run the command `sudo xattr -dr com.apple.quarantine *` from a terminal inside the root X-Plane folder (either by `cd`-ing to it or Rightclick > Services > New Terminal at Folder).
-For a more visual explanation without the terminal, watch [this video](https://youtu.be/FPdd7IPFoNk).
-This only needs to be done the first time you install the 777.~~

-### **Linux**
-No further steps are required.

 ## **Credits**
 [**Nathroxer (Founder)**](https://github.com/nathroxer): Modeling, animations, textures, lights.